 - User-Friendly Operator Interface – Remotely connect to view and tune system performance, make BMS configuration changes, take down or bring up stacks, and update BMS firmware.

 - Black-Start Support – Can be powered externally or fully off the battery to support energy storage systems that require black start capability.
-In a system where the BMS is powered by the battery, built-in circuitry turns the BMS off in the event that the battery reaches a configurable under-voltage lockout threshold.
+In a system where the BMS is powered by the battery, built-in circuitry turns the BMS off in the event that the battery reaches a configurable under-voltage threshold.

 - Monitors stack current via a current shunt to calculate State of Charge and enforce current limits.

 - Includes built-in coil drivers to energize up to four contactors.

 - Includes protection from overvoltage and reverse battery connection.